ankane/searchjoy/README.md

 Item.search "apple", track: true
 ```

-If you want to track more attributes, add them to the `intel_searches` table.
+If you want to track more attributes, add them to the `searchjoy_searches` table.
 Then, pass the values to the `track` option.

 ```ruby
 Item.search "apple", track: {user_id: 1, source: "web"}